fertilizer/autocryptotrader/README.txt

 7. Wait for a second party to merge your changes after submitting a pull request (never merge your own changes)
 8. Get started on your next task!

+Setup:
+- create auth.cfg in trading folder. use the following format:
+{
+"key": "",
+"b64secret": "",
+"passphrase": ""
+}

+- fill in the quoted with your GDAX api information